bodulic/CATS-rf/README.md

 Transcripts are split into percentiles of size `L` for positional accuracy distribution analysis.

-`-K`: Rolling window size for local accuracy calculation (in bp) when defining low-accuracy regions (LAR), default: 10 bp
+`-K`: Rolling window size for local accuracy calculation (in bp) when defining low-accuracy regions (LAR), default: 10

 `-Z`: Local accuracy threshold for LAR characterization, default: 0.98